peterjbrammer/Pycom_PyGate/README.md

 Code to be uploaded to the pycom project

 ## config.json
+No LONGER USED
-Original Lora Frequency Configuration for AU915 Replaced by config_new.json december 2020
+Original Lora Frequency Configuration for AU915 Replaced by config_new.json December 2020
 ## config_new.json
 Updated Config file with more details in it